ObjectsCountries/FOSS-Fight/README.md

 ### Evil Tux

-Not a mascot, just an evil version of Tux. **Archetype**: Evil Shoto
+Not a mascot, just an evil version of Tux. **Archetype**: Glass Cannon

 **NOTES**: Evil Tux will not be on the select screen.
 To select him, pick Tux and hold the button that selected him for 1 second.